-California Cease and Desist Letter
+Cease and Desist Letter California

-Defamation is illegal and refers to untrue statements about an individual that are published so that a third party has heard or seen them.
+Defamation is a civil wrong and refers to untrue statements about an individual that are published so that a third party has heard or seen them.
 These statements cause serious financial and non-material damages to a person’s reputation and can lead to emotional distress, decrease in wages, and loss of clients, and inability to gain employment.
 There are two types of defamation; libel and slander.
 Libel includes written defamatory statements, whereas slander includes spoken defamatory statements.

 A victim of defamation can choose which legal action they want to take.
 Some choose to file a defamation lawsuit, however, you may want to start with a less drastic action, and draft a cease and desist letter.
 This letter is sent directly to the defendant, the person publishing these defamatory statements, and it issues a warning that if they do not retract all defamatory remarks, then the plaintiff will take them to court to seek monetary compensation for all the damages they had to endure.
 This article will go over the procedure if you live in California and it will also introduce you to DoNotPay’s Defamation Demand Letter product!